 If you’re not sure how much you want to borrow, you could use a tool on a comparison site that will let you play around with different amounts of money and the time you need to repay the loan.
 A tool like this will make the calculations for you so you can see what the size of the monthly repayments would be.
 Generally speaking, the longer you borrow money for, the more a loan will cost you in interest overall.

-The higher your credit score, the better the chance you have of being offered a low interest rate on a loan.
-This is because lenders look at your credit score whilst considering your loan application, and decide how much to charge you based on how high or low your score is.
+The higher your credit score, the better the chance you have of being offered a cheaper rate of interest on a loan.

 If you’re looking for a loan, avoid the temptation to apply for several loans at once.

 Each time you apply to borrow money, a check is carried out on your credit report by a lender.
 These credit application searches (or 'hard' searches) leave a mark on your file.
 Whilst one application every so often won’t cause much damage to your credit rating, if you make a lot of applications in a short period of time it is likely to damage your credit score and you’re less likely to be offered the best loan rate.
 This is especially the case if the applications are unsuccessful as this can further negatively impact your credit score.